nephio-project/docs/install-guide/gcp.md

 In this guide, you will set up Nephio with:
 - **Management Cluster**: GKE Standard with auto scaling enabled
-- **Cluster Provisioner**: Kubernetes Config Connector (KCC), hosted as a managed service via Anthos Config Controller (CC).
+- **Cluster Provisioner**: Kubernetes Config Connector (KCC), hosted as a managed service via Config Controller (CC).
-- **Workload Clusters**: GKE, optionally with the Network Function Optimization feature enabled
+- **Workload Clusters**: GKE
 - **Gitops Tool**: Config Sync
 - **Git Provider**: Google Cloud Source Repositories will be the git provider for cluster deployment repositories.
 Some external repositories will be on GitHub.
-Gitea will be running because R1 currently has a hard requirement that it exists; however, it is not used.
 - **Web UI Auth**: Google OAuth 2.0
-- **Ingress/Load Balancer**: Gateway API will be used to provide access to the Nephio Web UI from you workstation.
+- **Ingress/Load Balancer**: Ingress with a GKE-specific FrontEndConfig to provide http-to-https redirection will be used to access the Nephio Web UI.

 Additionally, this guide makes the following simplifying choices:
 - All resources (Nephio management cluster, Config Controller, and workload